drupol/master-thesis/src/thesis/3-tools.typ

 significantly reducing compatibility issues and, to some extent, simplifying scalability.

+Prior work from #cite(<boettiger2015>, form: "author") has analysed Docker’s relevance to reproducible research, highlighting how containers can mitigate common obstacles (dependency management, incomplete documentation, code rot, and barriers to reuse) within a DevOps mindset.
+These themes motivate our evaluation criteria here.

+#info-box(kind: "info")[
+  A #gls("DevOps") approach to "documenting" an application might consist of providing brief descriptions of various install paths, along with scripts or "recipes" that automate setup.
+This can be more enjoyable and certainly easily and robustly reproducible for end-users (even if your setup instructions are wrong, they will be reproducibly wrong!). (@clark2014) ]

 Central to Docker's appeal is its contribution to the #gls("DevOps") movement, fostering better collaboration between development and operations teams by eliminating the #emph["it works on my machine"] problem.
 Docker's ecosystem,